 If you are not able to attend one of these weekends, please contact the Arts Recruiter at email@example.com

 Students majoring in fine art, graphic design, interior design, or pre-architecture have the option to submit an electronic portfolio by February 1, 2017, for School of the Arts scholarship consideration.
 A portfolio is not required for entering freshmen to declare a major in these programs.

-Students majoring in music or theatre are required to audition/interview for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2017 enrollment are November 4-5, February 3-4, and February 24-25.
+Students majoring in music are required to audition/interview for admission to the School of the Arts.
+On-campus auditions are strongly encouraged; our dates for audition and interview weekends for students seeking fall 2017 enrollment are November 4-5, February 3-4, and February 24-25.
 Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts recruiter to discuss these options.

 - Music Audition and Scholarship Application

 - Athletic Bands & Instrumental Ensemble Scholarship Application